 Down is a natural product that, like any other organic material, is susceptible to mold, dust mites, and other allergens.
 However, as a keratin-based protein similar to our hair, very few people have an allergy to the down itself.
-Those reactions are more often than not the result of dust mites and other allergens present in unclean down.
+Those reactions are more often the result of dust mites and other allergens present in unclean down.
 ALLIED’s premium down utilizes a unique washing procedure that uses significantly less water than other industry practices, recycles the water that is used and cleans the down thoroughly with environmentally friendly bluesign® approved detergents.

 To quantify cleanliness, turbidity and oxygen tests are conducted.
-For turbidity, any number over 500 mm is considered a hypoallergenic product.
+For turbidity, any number over 500mm is considered a hypoallergenic product.
 ALLIED down consistently measures well over that hypoallergenic mark and has been used by third party asthma and allergen laboratories as the industry standard for cleanliness.
 Oxygen testing measures the residual organic matter in the material.
-The lower the number, the better, with a maximum allowable of 10.
+The lower the number, the better, with a maximum allowable value of 10.

 Down is an all-natural organic by-product and as such, it is impossible to achieve a lot with a true 100% pure down cluster without any trace of fiber, feathers, or other miscellaneous material.
 ALLIED prides itself on working closely with our partners to provide the best possible content for each particular use.

 For decades, down has always been used quite generically.
-With ALLIED inside, you can feel confident that the product you are looking at has been developed with a level of precision and optimization new to the industry.
-Working together with our partners, we can utilized different cluster sizes, contents and fill power to help create products that have better performance, resiliency, and feel for the entire life of the product.
+With ALLIED inside, you can feel confident that the product you are looking at has been developed with a level of precision and optimization unique to the industry.
+Working together with our partners, we can utilize different cluster sizes, contents and fill power to help create products that have better performance, resiliency, and feel for the entire life of the product.